 - a.
 All children currently enrolled - b.
 Children of families with siblings currently enrolled - c.
-Children of Holy Family Parish and Presentation Parish members - d.
-Families currently enrolled and who transfer a sibling from another school to SMSA.

-- e.
-Catholic children of other parishes on a first come first serve basis - f.
-Non- Catholic children on a first come first serve basis - 6.
+Children of Holy Family Parish - d.
+Families currently enrolled and who transfer a sibling from another school to SMSA. - e.
+Catholic children of other parishes on the time of registration basis. - f.
+Non-Catholic children on the time of registration basis. - 6.
 SMSA shall continue and, where needed, intensify their efforts to enroll students to achieve racial integration and cultural plurality, while maintaining the Catholic character of the school.